 Are you a job candidate preparing for an interview?
 Or a hiring manager seeking relevant interview questions to ask in a post-pandemic workspace?
 Job trends in 2021 are looking drastically different, and we’ve compiled the top four interview questions reflecting these shifts.
 Whether you’re a job candidate or employer, don’t miss out on these important questions to ask in an interview plus how to answer them.

-Job Trends in 2021 Affecting What to Ask In an Interview
+Job Trends Affecting What to Ask In an Interview

 It’s crucial we recognize just how much the pandemic has altered our work environment.
 We saw steady job growth over the last three months, achieving the lowest unemployment rate of 4.8% since the outbreak of the pandemic.
 And the U.S. continues on its path towards COVID and economic recovery.
 The demands for remote and hybrid models have surged (to name a few), influencing recruitment and interview processes across industries and companies.